Fuiste/cmd-funk/README.md

 - **`Marshallers`** is a provided namespace within `cmd-funk` with implementations for some common marshaller use cases.
 They take in common return types and translate them to `cmd-funk` [outputs](#outputs).
 - **`SimpleCommand`** is a helper implementation of the command type to use if you don't need [custom contexts](#custom-contexts).

+#### Provided Marshallers

+`cmd-funk` ships with a few marshallers built in to get your project off the ground, they are as follows:

+- `error`: for marshalling error messages, and optionally the command from which they spawned.
+- `help`: for marshalling help text.
+The suggested use case is passing in a key/value map of available commands within a mapper.
+- `keyValue`: for mapping an object consisting of key/value pairs (with an optional title) to formatted console output.
+- `str`: for mapping simple strings to console output.

 ### Outputs

+`cmd-funk` provides the `CommandOutput<T>` type to simplify handling of command results ([source](./src/types.ts)).
+While use is not required, many helper functions leverage it, and all [marshallers](#marshallers) return objects of this type.

 ### Custom Contexts